Behind the scenes:

 Composite scores across performance domains

-Visual representations of the handwriting sample with legibililty and accuracy scores.
+Visual representations of the handwriting sample with legibility and accuracy scores

-No waiting.
-No manual scoring.
-No subjective interpretation of legibilty or accuracy.
+Eliminating subjective interpretation of legibility, accuracy, and visual motor metrics.
 For those needing clear progress-monitoring data, the ability to show strengths and areas of growth for individual students, clients, and participants.